folio-org/okapi/doc/guide.md

 We use a 3-part versioning scheme for module software versions, like 3.1.41 -- very much like [Semantic Versioning](http://semver.org/).
-Interface versions consist only of the first two parts.
+Interface versions consist only of the first two parts, as they have no implementation version.

-The first number is the major version of the interface.
+The first number is the major version.
 It needs to be incremented whenever making a change that is not strictly backwards compatible, for example removing functionality or changing semantics.
-Okapi will require that the major version number matches exactly what is required.

-The second number is the minor version of the interface.
+The second number is the minor version.
 It needs to be incremented whenever backwards-compatible changes are made, for example adding new functionality or optional fields.
-Okapi will check that the module implementing a service provides at least the required minor version.

 The third number is the software version.
 It should be incremented on changes that do not affect the interface, for example fixing bugs or improving efficiency.

+Although it is strongly recommended to use this versioning schema for all modules, Okapi does not enforce it for modules.
+The reason is that Okapi does not need to know anything about module versions - it only worries about the interfaces being compatible.

+Whne checking interface versions, Okapi will require that the major version number matches exactly what is required, and that the minor version is at least as high as required.

-If a module requires an interface 3.2.41, it will accept:
+If a module requires an interface 3.2, it will accept:
-* 3.2.41  - same version
-* 3.2.68  - same interface, later software version
+* 3.2  - same version
-* 3.3.8   - Higher minor version, compatible interfaces
+* 3.   - Higher minor version, compatible interfaces

 But it will reject:
-* 2.2.2   - Lower major version
+* 2.2  - Lower major version
-* 4.4.4   - Higher major version
+* 4.7   - Higher major version
-* 3.1.9   - Lesser minor version
+* 3.1   - Lesser minor version
-* 3.2.27  - Too small software version, may not contain crucial bug-fixes
+* 3.2  - Too small software version, may not contain crucial bug-fixes

 See further explanation of
 [Version numbers](http://dev.folio.org/community/contrib-code#version-numbers).